 We need to implement renewable energy generation both at the local, distributed level and at the utility, centralized level.
 Distributed renewable generation can come in the form of solar panels on rooftops and Community Solar Gardens.

 The Rocky Mountain Institute reports that we could generate 25% of our energy through local renewable generation sources by 2030.
-Centralized renewable generation can come in the form large wind farms and geothermal plants.
+Centralized renewable generation can come in the form of large wind farms and geothermal plants.
 RMI reports that 45% or our electricity could from wind farms.

 Due to high initial capital costs, switching to renewables has a higher financial bill in current terms, however, due to fuel costs, the total cost by 2050 is lower than staying with fossil fuels.
 Plus, more of the money spent on renewables stays in the community instead going up the smoke stack.